 - Identify the purpose of the assessment;

 - Identify the assumptions and constraints associated with the assessment;

 - Identify the sources of information to be used as inputs to the assessment; and

 - Identify the risk model and analytic approaches (i.e., assessment and analysis approaches) to be employed during the assessment.

-This NIST assessment methodology is the most credible risk assessment guidance to date and is at the backbone of CyberStrong's risk management offering because of it.
-The methodology is used by U.S. federal agencies and commercial enterprises as a basis for risk assessment scoring and management.
+This NIST assessment methodology is the most credible risk assessment guidance to date and is the backbone of CyberStrong's risk management offering.
+This risk-based methodology is used by U.S. federal agencies and commercial enterprises as a basis for risk assessment scoring and management.

 An organization’s entire risk management process should be reviewed on a regular basis and changed as new technologies are introduced into the company or organization.
-New technologies could affect where sensitive information is stored and as more tools are integrated into the organization's processes, there is more risk for data to fall into the wrong hands.
+New technologies could affect where sensitive information is stored and as more tools are integrated into the organization's processes, there is a greater risk for data breaches.

 IT systems are continually being updated, software applications are being replaced and updated with newer versions, and the human aspect is also changing, putting weight on training new personnel with evolving security policies that affect existing employees.
 New medium or high risks will surface and risks previously mitigated may be reborn into new vulnerabilities.
 All in all, your risk management process must be ongoing and evolving to combat new and existing identified threats and cyber attacks.

 - Share The Information With Your Stakeholders

 According to the publication, “the risk assessment process entails ongoing communications and information sharing between those personnel performing assessment activities, subject matter experts, and key organizational stakeholders (e.g., mission/business owners, risk executive [function], chief information security officers, information system owners/program managers).”